 We raise awareness of people’s concerns in national and global debates shaping migration policies.
 We bring civil society together to discuss issues that lead to conflict to ensure responses are put in place before issues escalate.

 In 2017 we began to focus research on Lebanon – the country with the highest percentage of Syrian refugees relative to its population.
-While many observers believe it is only a matter of time until Syria’s war destabilises its neighbour, local civil society and communities continue to play an important role building bridges between hosts and arrivals.
+Despite heightened tensions, local civil society and communities continue to play an important role building bridges between hosts and arrivals.